locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 ## C / C++

-C and C++ predate threading to some extent so the languages have never had much built-in support for multi-threading.
-Instead the compiler will have code in its stdlib for threading, combined with a dependency on some operating system APIs.
+C and C++ predate threading to some extent so until C++11 the languages have had little built-in support for multi-threading and what there was tended to be compiler specific extensions.

-A consequence of this is that C and C++ have ZERO ENFORCEMENT of any the rules mentioned above.
+A consequence of this is that C and C++ have ZERO ENFORCEMENT of thread safety.
 If you data race - too bad.
 If you forget to write a lock in one function even if you remembered all the others - too bad.
 You have to discipline yourself to think concurrently and apply the proper protections where it is required.

 The consequence of not doing so may not even be felt until your software is in production and that one customer starts complaining that their server freezes about once a week.
 Good luck finding that bug!